 Large Outfall Renewal projects address pipes larger than 15-inches and account for 76 miles of our system.
 Inspections helped CCWA to deterrmine the first outfall replacement project would be the Flint River Outfall.
 The entire Flint River Outfall stretches from the W.B.
 Casey WRF Raw Water Pump Station up to Georgia Highway 85.
 Exhibit 15 shows the outfall replacement projects in the W.B.
-Casey WRF basin that have been active since FYB15.
-As shown in Exhibit 16, three projects (1-3) along the Flint River Outfall have been completed.
-These projects have invested roughly \$17.6 million replacing and upsizing 4.3 miles of reinforced concrete pipe (RCP) with Fiberglass Reinforced Polymer Mortar Pipe (FRP).
-Additionally, three phases of the Jesters Creek Outfall were completed for roughly \$4.0 million and replaced 1.2 miles of sewer.
-A total of 5.6 miles of sewer projects since FYB15 have been completed for a total of \$21.6 million.
-Eight additional projects are either under construction, design, or planned for the upcoming fiscal year which will address nearly 14 miles of large sewer and invest nearly \$55 million.
+Casey WRF basin that have been active since FYB15; gray represents completed projects.
+As shown in Exhibit 16, five projects (1-3, 9, 10) along the west and east side of the Flint River have been completed.
+These projects have invested roughly \$34.7 million replacing and upsizing 8.4 miles of reinforced concrete pipe (RCP) with either Fiberglass Reinforced Polymer Mortar Pipe (FRP) or PVC pipe.
+Additionally, six projects (4-8, 11) along the west and east sides of Jesters Creek were completed for roughly \$15.2 million and replaced 4.2 miles of sewer.
+A total of 12.7 miles of large sewer projects since FYB15 have been completed for a total of \$49.9 million.
+Four additional projects are underway and in the planning process which will address nearly 7 miles of large sewer and invest nearly \$23 million.

-A total of \$15.5 million was spent on Large Outfall Renewal projects during FYB20.
+A total of \$4.9 million was spent on Large Outfall Renewal projects during FYB21.

-EXHIBIT 15Outfall Replacement Projects
+Outfall Replacement Projects